justin7251/aj-inventory-system/README.md

 # AJ Inventory System

 Inventory management system is a software system for tracking inventory levels, orders, sales and deliveries.
 It can also be used in the manufacturing industry to create a work order.
-Companies use inventory management software to avoid product overstock and outages.
 It is a tool for organizing inventory data that before was generally stored in hard-copy form or in spreadsheets.

 ## Built With